 The Royal Palace of Venice, known today as the Museo Correr (named for the institution’s chief benefactor, Teodoro Correr), stands as a reminder of Venice’s long history as an independent state and, during much of the nineteenth century, as a territorial possession of France and Austria.
 The museum is located in the Piazza San Marco, housed within the Procuratie Nuove.
 The adjacent Ala Napoleonica, or Napoleonic Wing, a neoclassical structure built on the orders of Napleon I, houses the museum’s entrance.
 The building contains what was once the royal palace of Venice, whose interiors display the work of some of the period’s most renowned designers, including Giuseppe Soli, Lorenzo Santi, and Giuseppe Borsato.
 Construction of the palace began in 1808, and the building was used by ruling powers throughout the nineteenth century.
 The museum’s collection, established in 1830 and supplemented by gifts and acquisitions in later years, documents both the civic and artistic history of the city.

 The palace was largely intended as a reflection of Napoleonic authority in Venice, and its Royal Suite features a high level of decorative craftsmanship in the neoclassical style favored at the turn of the nineteenth century.
 By 2003, however, the palace had suffered from decades of neglect: cracks threatened interior walls, stucco, and frescoes, and marble floor tiles appeared cracked, displaced, or missing.
 WMF supported a program to address the various problems that jeopardized the monument, room by room.
-Most recently, WMF completed work on Giuseppe Borsato’s impressive decorative scheme for the State Dining Room.
-That project, finished in February 2009, marked the end of WMF’s efforts at the palace, and the reopening of the Royal Suite to the public.
+Most recently, World Monuments Fund (WMF) completed work on Giuseppe Borsato’s impressive decorative scheme for the State Dining Room.
+That project concluded in February 2009, when the Royal Suite reopened to the public.